 Yes.
-"A goalkeeper shall not be sent to the Penalty Bench for an offense which incurs a minor penalty, but instead, the minor penalty shall be served by another member of their team who was on the ice when the offense was committed."
+"A goalkeeper shall not be sent to the Penalty Bench for an offense which incurs a minor penalty, but instead, the minor penalty shall be served by another member of their team who was on the ice when the play is stopped and the penalty assessed."
 Rule 27.1.